-Review Date(s): June 2016, June 2022 and/or within 3 months of receiving a a.
-The consent holder shall pay to the Taranaki Regional Council all the administration, monitoring and supervision costs of this consent, fixed in accordance with section 36 of the Resource Management Act 1991.
+Review Date(s): June 2016, June 2022, and/or within 3 months of receiving a.
+The consent holder shall pay to the Taranaki Regional Council [the Council] all the administration, monitoring and supervision costs of this consent, fixed in accordance to section 36 of the Resource Management Act.

-Legal Description: Lot 2 DP 202078 Blk VI Hawera SD
+Legal Description: Lot 2 DP 20278 Blk VI Hawera SD